Ayokunle10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Without C, you would live in hiago- > Create a script that removes all letters c and C from input.
 19. A to Z- > Replace all characters A and c from input to Z and e respectively.12.
 What’s new- >Create a script that displays the 10 newest files in the current directory.
 13. Being unique is better than being perfect- > Create a script that takes a list of words as input and prints only words that appear exactly once.
+14. It must be in that file- > Display lines containing the pattern “root” from the file /etc/passwd.